 - 4 cloves garlic

-- 1/2 cup sour Seville orange juice or 1/4 cup sweet orange juice mixed with 1/8 cup each of fresh lime and lemon juice
+- 1/2 cup sour Seville orange juice (or mix together 1/4 cup sweet orange juice mixed with 1/8 cup each of fresh lime and lemon juice

 - 1/4 cup olive oil